 Retinal vein occlusions develop when the flow of blood to your retina is blocked.
 The most common risk factor is high blood pressure.
 This can cause sudden vision loss.
 There are a number of complications related to the occlusion including swelling in the retina (macular edema) or growth of abnormal blood vessels (neovascularization).
 These complications may be treated with injections of medications into the eye or laser.

 The cornea is the clear tissue at the front of the eye that directs light into the eye.
 Various corneal conditions (e.g. injuries, infections, inherited disorders) can cause clouding or irregularity to the cornea and a decline in vision.
 There are a number of treatment options for these disorders ranging from drops to surgery.
-Dr. Barron is a fellowship trained corneal specialist and among the few surgeons in our region performing corneal transplant surgery.
+Dr. Barron is a fellowship trained corneal specialist and has extensive experience in evaluating and treating diseases and problems of the cornea

 If your eye does not produce enough tears, or if the tears evaporate too quickly, you may suffer from dry eye.
 Dry eye can cause symptoms such as burning, redness, or irritation.
 There are various treatment options ranging from lubricating eye drops and medications to placement of plugs in your tear drainage ducts.
 Dr. Barron is a specialist in dry eye and can determine the best course of treatment to provide relief of your symptoms.